mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 This article is the 100 per cent lactose-free explanation of one way someone might hack their neighbour's home Wi-Fi.
 By the end it’s okay to feel afraid, insecure, or even cripplingly alone.
 It’s okay.
 We’ve all been there.

+## okay uhhhh let's have a go
-The first thing you'd do is take out your laptop and run `airodump-ng`, a tool for exactly the job of hacking Wi-Fi.
+The first thing you'd do is take out your laptop and run `airodump-ng`, a tool for precisely the job of hacking Wi-Fi.
 It would show me the names of Wi-Fi networks and also their “BSSID”, which is a bit like an ID for Wi-Fi networks.
 It’s actually *exactly* like that.
 ```
 AIRCRACK SCREENSHOT
 ```